With a morning breakfast and presentations from three Philadelphia technology leaders, Philly Tech Week presented by AT&T is officially underway.

 Ebeid spoke about his goals for modernizing the city, including improving systems and bringing citizens closer to government processes:

-“What we’re doing is we’re really changing the whole innovation from innovation is not one person or one entity, innovation is enabling you to come up with a framework for liberating data that allows innovation to happen just about anywhere by anyone.
+“What we’re doing is we’re really changing the whole [idea that] innovation is not one person or one entity, innovation is enabling you to come up with a framework for liberating data that allows innovation to happen just about anywhere by anyone.
 And I really believe in that,” Ebeid told the audience.

 Here is video of his talk: